Remi-p/accounting-test/README.md

 1. Install `yarn`
 2. Inside this repository, launch the following command: `yarn`.

+## Usage

+Use `yarn start`.
+Port is 8080.

+The only available endpoint is `/movements/validation`.
+See tests files (`integrationTests/movementsValidation.test.ts` for instance) for how to use.

 ## Commit convention

 The [gitmoji](https://gitmoji.dev/) guide is used for committing.
 You can install gitmoji cli globally and construct your commit messages with `gitmoji -c`.